validsdp/validsdp/README.md

 from the context to be considered by the solver.
 These hypotheses should be multivariate polynomial inequalities with rational constants and real-valued variables.
 They determine the input domain of the considered optimization problem.
-If the clause `using (hyp1, ...)` is omitted, the polynomial expression `e` is bounded over the whole vector space.
+The syntax `using *` will consider all hypotheses from the context that are such inequalities.
+Otherwise if the clause `using ...` is omitted, the polynomial expression `e` is bounded over the whole vector space.

 The syntax `as Hl` (resp. `as (Hl, Hu)`) allows one to specify the name of the inequalities added to the context.
 If this clause is